 Why I Support YIMBY Action

-No other group has harnessed the frustration of being a college-educated millennial who is strapped for rent cash every month.
+No other group has harnessed the frustration of being an educated millennial who is strapped for rent cash every month.
 We share a vision of a world with more homes and fewer cars, and the guts to try to change the status quo.